 Devoting resources to staff training and skills enhancement, even when budgets are constrained, can lead to invaluable ROI for your business.
 Employees with solid technical skills typically work more efficiently and are less likely to make mistakes on the job.
 Solid soft skills — including problem-solving, adaptability and empathy — are important to team success, as well.
 And if teams are working remotely, outstanding communication abilities are an absolute must.

 Even at a time when businesses are trying to manage through disruption, professional development opportunities can be quick and easy to implement.
 In many cases, they cost little or nothing to put in motion.
 If you’re looking for professional development ideas for your accounting and finance staff, including options for remote teams, considering trying one or more of the following:

 1. Have employees rotate jobs

-One of the best ways to add to an employee’s skill set is through job rotation.
-Not only can such arrangements help workers to learn other roles, but it also can increase their business acumen — an essential ingredient for problem-solving and big-picture thinking on the job.
+A highly effective way to add to an employee’s skill set is through job rotation.
+Not only can such arrangements help workers learn other roles, but they also can increase their business acumen — an essential ingredient for problem-solving and big-picture thinking on the job.